Charan-Nandarapu/Smoke-Detection_YoloV5/README.md

 Yaml file can be found at Yolov5/data/coco128.yaml

-The Source code of yolov5 algorithm to train the model is attached with in this repo.
+The Source code of yolov5 algorithm to train the model is attached within this repo.

 After training, download best.pt file.
 ### Testing the model: